-- 1. The superintendent will present the Board of Education with an annual report that defines each school's educational load and diversity profile. - 2.
-This policy will be reviewed every three years in accordance with the Board of Education's policy review process.
+- 1. The superintendent will present the Board of Education with an annual report that defines each school's educational load and diversity profile, reports progress toward achieving the desired outcomes of this policy, and contains appropriate recommendations for further actions designed to achieve those outcomes. - This policy will be reviewed every three years in accordance with the Board of Education's policy review process.